orionrobots/orionrobots.github.io/content/2024/02/18/piwars-progress-update.md

 Todo list for improving the chassis and parts:

-- Fix the CAD so holes align properly ont he chassis.
+- Fix the CAD so holes align properly on the chassis.
 - Make the upper hull design and integrate the universal mount.
 - Mount the nerf gun turret on the universal mount.
 - Design and print the grab and lift mechanism.